Kurt Marshall

-Kurt Marshall (birth name James Allen Rideout, Jr.; November 13, 1965 – October 10, 1988) was a model and an actor who performed in gay pornographic films in the mid-1980s.
+Kurt Marshall (born James Allen Rideout, Jr.; November 13, 1965 – October 10, 1988) was a model and an actor who performed in gay pornographic films in the mid-1980s.
 Although he appeared in only four films, the gay pornographic industry trade publication Unzipped named him one of the top 100 gay porn stars of all time in 2006, author Leigh Rutledge listed him as the ninth most influential gay porn star of all time in 2000, and adult film magazine editor John Erich called him one of the "most beautiful" gay adult film stars of the 1980s.

 Early life

 Kurt Marshall was born James Rideout, Jr. in Waterville, Maine, one of 15 children.
 After high school (he graduated after lettering in swimming and track and field), he attended San Francisco State University, but never finished.
 He said in several interviews that he performed in adult films in order to earn money for college.